 If you're travelling from overseas or interstate, the easiest way to get to Flinders Ranges is to fly to Adelaide (ADL).
 From here, it's a five(ish) hour drive to the park.
 Jetstar, Virgin Australia and Qantas fly direct to Adelaide from most major cities in Australia including Brisbane, Melbourne and Sydney.

-These prices can change depending on what season you're travelling in and how far in advance you want to book.
+Prices vary depending on the season and how far in advance you book.

-Once you've arrived at Adelaide Airport, there are six different car rental companies you can choose from to continue your journey to the Flinders Ranges.
-These car rental companies are Europcar, Avis, Budget Car Rental, Thrifty, Hertz, and Rent-A-Car.
-The cost of renting a car differs on what type of car you want and how long you'll be renting it for but you can expect to pay roughly AUD$100+ per day.
+There are several car rental companies at Adelaide Airport, including Europcar, Avis, Budget Car Rental and Hertz.
+The cost of car rental depends on the type of car and how long you'll be renting it for, but you can expect to pay upwards of AUD$100 per day.

-There are a couple of routes you can take from Adelaide Airport with one route taking you up Augusta Hwy, and the second taking you on Horrocks Hwy.
-The highways in South Australia are regularly maintained and feature adequate signage with bold lettering for easy navigation.
-During your drive, make sure to look out for animal crossings or unsafe driving conditions, especially when driving at night.
+There are a couple of routes from Adelaide Airport, with one route taking you up Augusta Highway and the other taking you on Horrocks Highway.
+The highways in South Australia are regularly maintained and easy to navigate.
+Be sure to look out for wildlife, especially when driving between dusk and dawn.

 A four-wheel drive is recommended for the Flinders Ranges, as some roads are unsealed and steep.
 Having said that, you can definitely still get to and explore the park with a two-wheel drive, but be aware of potential hazards and avoid uneven and steep roads.